What Is End to End Testing: E2E Testing Framework with Examples

 In this method, all the transactions of any application are verified and evaluated right from the start to finish.
 Each individual layer of the application is tested starting from top to bottom.
 Take an example of a web-based application that Uses HTML codes for reaching web servers.
 In such cases, API is required to generate SQL codes against the database.
 All these complex computing scenarios will require proper validation and dedicated testing.
 Thus this method is much more difficult.

-‘White Box testing’ as well as ‘Black Box testing’ both are associated with end to End testing.
+‘White Box testing’ as well as ‘Black Box testing’ both are associated with an end to End testing.
 Or in other words, we can say, this is the combination of benefits of both white box testing and black box testing.
-Depending on the type of software being developed, at different levels both the testing techniques i.e. white box and black box testing are used as and when required.
-Basically, End to End test performs functional as well as architectural approach for any software or programs to validate system functions.
+Depending on the type of software being developed, at different levels, both the testing techniques i.e. white box and black box testing are used as and when required.
+Basically, End to End test performs functional as well as the architectural approach for any software or programs to validate system functions.

-Testers, like End to End testing, because writing test cases from user’s perspective and in real world scenario, can avoid the two common mistakes .i.e. ‘missing a bug’ and ‘writing test cases that does not verify real world scenarios’.
+Testers, like End to End testing, because writing test cases from user’s perspective and in a real-world scenario, can avoid the two common mistakes .i.e. ‘missing a bug’ and ‘writing test cases that do not verify real-world scenarios’.
 This provides testers, an immense sense of accomplishment.

 Below enlisted are few guidelines that should be kept in mind while designing the test cases for performing this type of testing:

 - Test cases should be designed from end user’s perspective.